IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ![alt text](images/banking_application.png "Banking Application Sample")

-**Click** on the button *Click here to load a banking customer profile*.
+Click on the button **Click here to load a banking customer profile**.
 This event will call the published API **GET /customer/{customerID}** on the API Developer Portal.
 A result is displayed in the bottom of the page.
 Actually, it represents the expected JSON structure returned by the API.
+Then, explore this banking application through the code and call each services representing each published API.

-For customer demos purposes, the MPLbank team developed a quick internal application using [IBM Watson Explorer] in order to display data from these banking APIs.
-Like described before, we subscribed for an application in the API developer Portal, then subscibed for the banking APIs and finally, just used the API following the API documentation.
+Finally, take a look in this web application below, developed by the IBM MPLbank for customers demos purposes.
+It uses exactly the same set of banking APIs.
+Like described before, we subscribed for an application in the API developer Portal, then subscribed for the banking APIs and finally we spent times to design a user-firendly interface using [IBM Watson Explorer] :).
 This application is not available for public.

 ![alt text](images/banking_customer.png "Banking customer in MPLbank")

 The most important thing is to understand how the API works and which in/out values are expected.
 All is described in the API documentation in the developer portal.